 Integrating estimates of genetic connectivity with predicted dispersal connectivity derived from explicit geospatial models

 We made predictions of larval connectivity throughout the region using a spatially-explicit, biophysical modelling approach to determine contemporary as well as Pleistocene dispersal probabilities among reef habitats of the IMPA.
 Correlations between these model predictions and our empirical estimates of gene flow will elucidate the relative importance of a shared contemporary or historical oceanographic environment in creating patterns of genetic and species-level diversity.

 Contributions to Regional Management

 The reefs of the IMPA are some of the most critically threatened in the world.
 World Wildlife Fund, Conservation International and The Nature Conservancy are working with IMPA governmental and non-governmental organizations to develop networks of marine protected areas arranged in “sustainable seascapes”.
-Understanding patterns of connectivity is essential to developing marine protected area (MPA) networks, and our integrated genetic-geospatial modeling approach will produce the most detailed understanding to date of connectivity a
+Understanding patterns of connectivity is essential to developing marine protected area (MPA) networks, and our integrated genetic-geospatial modeling approach will produce the most detailed understanding to date of connectivity.

 Spearheading the US side of the collaboration were Old Dominion University, UCLA and Duke University.
 Researchers from these universities will be working in partnership with top universities and scientists in the Philippines, Indonesia and Malaysia to advance our understanding of the origins of high biodiversity within the Coral Triangle.